Home > Guides > Best crash cymbals: Give your playing the emphasis it deserves

 Crash/ride cymbals are unique, dual-purpose cymbals.
 They’re obviously a mix of both types, so you want one that doesn’t have too long of a decay but one that is versatile enough to be used in a variety of cymbal scenarios.

 Much like the A series, Zildjian’s K line is a choice of top drummers worldwide.
 Their crash/ride is great for pretty much every style of music.
-It’s got a little darker tone, but it responds well and has great definition. and the K logo is vented.
+It’s got a darker tone, but responds well and has great definition.
+The K logo is even vented!

 It comes in three sizes – 18”, 20”, and 21”.
 It’s a little pricey, but with the versatility it offers and Zildjian’s dedication to quality this K series model is a great choice.